 .
 See the

+Kubernetes Docs for a more thorough explanation of valid valuesIn the end it is possible to create different report schedules.
 Click on Create Schedule, to open the Schedule configuration dialog.

 Below to the three predefined Schedules it is possible to create a custom schedule.
+A schedule consist of four different values to set:

 Schedule Name